qeeqbox/social-analyzer/README.md

 ```
 Make sure to update to the latest nodejs and npm
 ```

+## Goals
+- Adding the generic websites detections (These need some reviewing but I will try to add them in 2021)

 ## Resources
 - api.duckduckgo, google api, nodejs, bootstrap, selectize, jquery and font-awesome